iTzAymen/PCG_Classification/README.md

 ```bash
 pip install -r requirements.txt
 ```
-3. Run all the cells in `main.ipynb`.
+3. Open the `main.ipynb` and follow the instructions given in the notebook.

 ## Results
 The results of the project will be reported here.